platomav/MCExtractor/README.md

 ##**C. Download MC Extractor**

 MC Extractor is developed and tested under Windows and currently Windows XP - Windows 10 operating systems are supported.
+Linux and macOS support is planned for the future.
 Since the Microcode Repository Database is updated more frequently compared to the main program, a separate DB release is provided.

-Pre-built binaries can be downloaded from the [official MC Extractor forum thread](http://www.win-raid.com/t2199f16-MC-Extractor-Intel-AMD-amp-VIA-Microcode-Extraction-Tool.html#msg30320).